Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzDataLakeGen2Item.md

 ```

 ### -Path
-The path in the specified container that should be create.
+The path in the specified Filesystem that should be create.
 Can be a file or folder In the format 'folder/file.txt' or 'folder1/folder2/'

 ```yaml